ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/buddy_role.md

 #### Join the team!

-Thank you so much for willing to help.
+Thank you so much for being willing to help.
 In order to sign up as a Brainhack buddy, please fill in this form (TODO!).